Doing More With Less: How Bricolage Builds Organizational Resilience

 There’s no question that businesses have had to do more with less in the last two or more years.
 Resources are scarce, budgets are strapped, and with all of the reductions in force, fewer people are available to do the same amount of work.

-Bricolage can happen on an organizational and individual level, so let’s dive into both.
+Bricolage can happen at the organizational and individual levels, so let’s dive into both.

 Resilient organizations constantly scan market conditions to understand their customers’ biggest current (or future!) pain points through market research and analysis (covered in Rapid Responsiveness).
 However, creating new products isn’t always possible, especially with limited resources.
 In most cases, making small adjustments to current products is a much lighter lift.